-SSI will hold a second seminar on the availability of sustainable biofuels on 11 July at the International Maritime Organization in London.
-This seminar aims to provide clarity as to why there is such a wide range of estimates of the future availability of sustainable biofuel and the implications of these various estimates for the decarbonisation of shipping.
-The seminar will also explore whether sufficient sustainable biofuels will become available to meet the needs of the shipping sector.
+SSI held a second seminar on the availability of sustainable biofuels at the International Maritime Organization in London.
+This seminar aimed to provide clarity as to why there is such a wide range of estimates of the future availability of sustainable biofuel and the implications of these various estimates for the decarbonisation of shipping.
+The seminar also explored whether sufficient sustainable biofuels will become available to meet the needs of the shipping sector.
 Click here for more on what was discussed at seminar 2.

-Americas-based stakeholders who were unable to participate in the face-to-face seminars have their opportunity to share their views and contribute to the debate on whether and how biofuels can contribute to the decarbonisation of the shipping sector.
-The webinar will also be an opportunity for SSI to share the insights it has gained from its investigation thus far.
+Americas-based stakeholders who were unable to participate in the face-to-face seminars shared their views and contributed to the debate on whether and how biofuels can contribute to the decarbonisation of the shipping sector.
+The 90-minute webinar also served as an opportunity for SSI to share the insights it has gained from its investigation thus far.
 Click here for more on what was discussed at the webinar.

 Climate Week NYC

-#biofuels4shipping: What is the role of sustainable biofuels in the decarbonisation of shipping?
+What is the role of sustainable biofuels in shipping's decarbonisation?

 New York, 25 September 2019

-SSI is hosting an invitation-only event during Climate Week NYC 2019 under its Energy Transition Program, marking the culmination of an in-depth stakeholder consultation throughout 2019 on the sustainability and availability of biofuels in the context of the industry’s transition to zero-emissions shipping.
+SSI hosted a high level event during Climate Week NYC 2019 under its energy transition track, marking the culmination of an in-depth stakeholder consultation throughout 2019 on the sustainability and availability of biofuels in the context of the industry’s transition to zero-emissions shipping.